alfiosalanitri/backup-to-device/README.md

 # NAME
-backup-to-device.sh - backup directories and mysql databases to external device.
+backup-to-device - backup directories and mysql databases to external device.

 # DESCRIPTION
 This script copy one or more directories listed into the include.txt file and create a tar archive.
 Then it copy the archive to external usb device.
 Supports directories exclusion listed into the exclude.txt file.
 Also it can backup all databases if https://github.com/alfiosalanitri/backup-mysql is installed.